weweb-assets/plugin-dayjs/src/markdown/formulas.md

 ### dateISO

+Is deprecated, please use date or dateRealtime instead.

+### date

+Return a date as ISO string `YYYY-MM-DDTHH:mm:ss.sssZ`, can take the same parameter as `new Date()` in javascript.

+### dateRealtime

-Return a date ISO, refreshing every seconds
+Return the current date as ISO string `YYYY-MM-DDTHH:mm:ss.sssZ`, refreshing every seconds

 ### toDateISO